graebnerc/DataScienceSpring23/content/post/installation/pubdir/index.md

 The Command Line Developer Tools could be thought of as the Mac pendant to RTools.
-These allow you to build R packages from source (meaning, basically, you can use packages that are in early stages of distribution or packages that are not released on the official R servers).
+These allow you to build R packages from source (meaning, basically, you can use packages that are in early stages of distribution, or packages that are not released on the official R servers).

 The easiest way to install them is to open the App `Terminal`,